llu13701/sms_analysis/README.md

-# For those who would like to get it run on the cloud, I have a website setup here: check out http://bluetick.group/
+# For those who would like to try it out without running the code, I have a website setup here: check out http://bluetick.group/

 ## sms_analysis